singhh5050/apple-os-on-device-benchmarking/README.md

 # Apple‑OS On‑Device Benchmarking

-A tiny SwiftUI app for stress‑testing Apple’s on‑device **LanguageModelSession** (LLM) APIs.
+A SwiftUI app for stress‑testing Apple’s on‑device **LanguageModelSession** (LLM) APIs.
 It runs a bank of reasoning + generative prompts multiple times, logs latency/throughput metrics, and exports full CSVs—perfect for quick performance pokes at iPhone/iPad hardware.

 ---